Deltares-research/netcdf_to_gltf_converter/README.md

 8. The glTF data is exported to the user-defined glTF file.

-By following these steps, the converter is able to take NetCDF files containing D-HYDRO map output results and convert them into glTF files that can be used to view the data in 3D renderers.
+By following these steps, the converter is able to take NetCDF files containing water depth data and convert the data into glTF files that can be used to view the data in 3D renderers.
 While the tool is currently focused on converting water depth data, it may be expanded to support other variables in the future.

 # User guide <a name="user-guide"></a>
 ## Requirements